fraintt/eggshop/README.md

 ## Status

 Built for hobby/internal use — no HTTPS, VAT invoicing, or backups configured out of the box.
 See `README-full.md` for what's intentionally out of scope.

+## Disclaimer

+This APP was build with the use of Claude AI.
+The owner of this repository takes no responsibility for the code.